-1. Support our club members, at all levels, as they set and strive to achieve their individual goals.
-This includes:
+Support our club members at all levels as they strive to achieve their individual goals.

-2. Support the development of nationally and internationally competitive skiers who support the club values, coaching staff and benefit the entire club by providing competition, demonstration and lower points.
-This includes:
+Encourage the development of nationally and internationally competitive skiers who support the club values, coaching staff, and benefit the entire club by providing competition, demonstration, and lower points.

-3. Advancing the sport of alpine racing regionally, divisionally and nationally which will directly benefit the advancement of our athletes and our program.
-This includes:
+Advancing the sport of alpine racing regionally, divisionally, and nationally which directly benefits our athletes and our program.

 Lindsey Vonn was a Buck Hill Team member for a number of years until she moved to Colorado as a J3.
-She has been on the National Team for 11 years and a two time Olympian.
+She has been on the National Team for 11 years and a three time Olympian.
 Lindsey won 2 silver medals at the 2007 World Championships, two gold medals in the 2009 World Championship nnd a silver medal in the 2011 World Championships.
 She won the overall World Cup title in 2009 & 2010, and she was 2nd in 2011.
+In 2018 she won Bronze.
 Lindsey has won more World Cup races than any other American woman!

 Tasha McCrank, a former 8- year member of the Buck Hill Team, was a regular member of the US World Cup team for five years.
 She was on the US Ski Team for 7 years.
 Tasha represented the United States in Nagano, Japan in 1998, as well as Salt Lake City, USA in 2002, and was a member of the 1999 US World Championship Team.
 Tasha retired from ski racing following the 2002 Winter Olympics.

-Sterling Grant is currently a sophomore member of the Denver University Ski Team and the reigning NCAA Slalom Champion.
-She was a member of the U.S. Ski Team from 2006-2011.
+Sterling Grant was a member of the U.S. Ski Team from 2006-2011.
 Sterling won the 2006 and 2011 Nor-AM slalom titles and raced in many World Cup races!
 Sterling was a member of the 2007 U.S. World Junior team.

 Michael Ankeny was named to the U.S. Development Team in 2008.
 He is a U.S. Junior National Slalom Champion and a member of the 2011 U.S. World Junior Team.
 Michael continues to strive toward his ski racing goals as a member of the U.S. Ski Team while attending Dartmouth College.

-Ryan Wilson was named to the U.S. Development Team in 2011.
-Ryan elected to accept a scholarship from the University of Utah where he skis as a key member of Utah's Ski Team.
+Ryan Wilson was named to the 2009 U.S. Europa Cup SL/GS Team.
+In 2011 Ryan elected to accept a scholarship from the University of Utah where he skied as a key member of Utah's Ski Team.

 Kristina Koznick regularly placed in the top ten overall World Cup Slalom standings and has five World Cup wins to her credit!
 She had her best year in 2001-2002, finishing 2nd overall in the World Cup Slalom rankings.
 She's also a four-time US National Championship Slalom champion!
 Kristina skied in the Olympics in 1998, 2002, and 2006, and was a member of the World Championship Team in 1997, 1999 and 2001.
 Kristina retired from ski racing following the 2006 Olympics as one of our country's most successful ski racers.

-In the 2010/11 season, over twenty Buck Hill racers qualified for various Junior Olympics!
+In the 2013/14 season, over forty five Buck Hill racers qualified for various Junior Championship events!
 This was a dominant force in championship races at all levels.